tangjjbetsy/HAR-CNN/README.md

 #### Data

-There are three typed of data: Total Acceleration (body + gravity), Body Acceleration, and Body Gyroscope.
+There are three types of data: Total Acceleration (body + gravity), Body Acceleration, and Body Gyroscope.
 Each type has three dimensions (**x,y,z**), which means we have 9 variables varing through time.

 #### Network Model